Vikram8130/Ngnixtest/ngnixinstallation_role/README.md

-#### All the information is mentioned below for the ngnixinstallation_role that I have tried to create.
+#### All the information is mentioned below for the ngnixinstallation_role that I have tried to created.

 1. /etc/ansible/roles/ngnixinstallation_role/tasks/main.yml: